apache/metron/metron-analytics/metron-profiler/README.md

 A Stellar expression that is executed when the window period expires.
 The expression is expected to summarize the messages that were applied to the profile over the window period.
 The expression must result in a numeric value such as a Double, Long, Float, Short, or Integer.

+#### `expires`

+*Optional*

+A numeric value that specifies how many days the data from the Profile will be maintained.
+After this time, the data will expire and will no longer be accessible.

 ### Examples

 Examples of the types of profiles that can be built include the following.
 Each shows the configuration that would be required to produce the profile.
 These examples assume a fictitious input messages that looks something like the following.